top of page

 This incredible account underscores many things – first and foremost, the unfathomable Mercy of God.
 It also reaffirms that Catholics, and all Christians, must intercede for souls through prayer.

 Most of all, perhaps, it confirms the power of Our Lady's advocacy, and captures the extraordinarily beautiful tenderness with which the Son of God regards His Mother.
-His Heart is moved, simply by her asking.

 At the wedding feast at Cana, Jesus Christ acted before the time of His own choosing at the behest of His Mother; yielding to Our Lady's request, He revealed Himself by conducting His first public miracle, thereby setting into motion the countdown to the crescendo of salvation history, His crucifixion and resurrection.
 He did all that simply because His Mother asked Him to.
-What more would He do – what more does He do – now that His Mother's advocacy is no longer aimed at sparing a family embarrassment over a shortage of wine, but at sparing countless souls eternal damnation in the fires of hell?
+What more would He do – what more does He do – now that His Mother's advocacy is no longer confined to sparing a family embarrassment over a shortage of wine, but is aimed at sparing countless souls eternal damnation in the fires of hell?

 RIGHTS AND RESPONSIBILITIES